 Food

+Establish early on

+1.

-Establish early on how groceries will be purchased and make it clear what food is shared.
-Avoid eating any food that isn't yours or designated as shared.
+Guests Communication with how groceries will be vour housemates is purchased and make crucial when it comes it clear what food is to quests.
+Guidelines to consider include when/ shared.
+Avoid eating any how long they should be food that isn't yours or designated as shared. there and which areas/ rooms are shared spaces.